-What Can a Handyman Do in Fort Collins, Colorado?
+What Can a Handyman Do Without a License in Fort Collins, Colorado?

 Colorado does not issue a single statewide “general contractor license” for handymen/general contractors; most contractor licensing happens at the city/county level, while the state licenses specific trades (electric, plumbing, HVAC, etc.).
 In Fort Collins (Larimer County), you should expect a City contractor registration/licensing process (and permits) for construction-type work, and you cannot do regulated trade work (electrical/plumbing/HVAC) without the appropriate Colorado state credential.
 Colorado does not have a single statewide handyman dollar-threshold exemption that lets you do regulated trades—trade licensing and permitting still apply.